Last Updated on March 14, 2021 by Julia Wilson

 - They were the last animal to enter Noah’s Ark just as Noah was closing the door when they squeezed through the door; it slammed shut on their tails, cutting them off.

-The most logical explanation is that it is a spontaneous mutation which occurred around 300 years ago, and the mutation was passed on to future generations.
+The most logical explanation is that it is a spontaneous mutation that occurred around 300 years ago, and the mutation was passed on to future generations.

 The Manx gene is dominant (M) and in its homozygous form, where the cat has two of the Manx gene (MM), it is prenatal lethal (i.e.; the offspring die in utero).
 Therefore you can not breed a Manx to a Manx.